arkarn2020/hooks_basics/README.md

             [somestateVariable]

-  > > > b) if present, effect will run if somestateVariable changes its state inside component
+  > > > b) if present, effect will run if somestateVariable changes its state/value inside component

 3. Conditional rendering using react hooks